prisms-center/phaseField/README.md

 ## Version information:

-This version of the code, v2.3, contains moderate changes from v2.2.
-It was released in March 20213.
+This version of the code, v2.4, contains moderate changes from v2.3.
+It was released in November 2024.
 See [version_changes.md](version_changes.md) for details.

 ## What is PRISMS-PF?